Levantr/sample-coding-test/README.md

 6) Idea cards should populate according to how they are added, newest added comes first.
 7) Mobile responsiveness will be checked.
 It should default to one card at a time.

+When finished please create a Pull Request from a seperate branch, named "Yourname-levantr-coding-test".
 Please ask if there are any questions!

 Bonus Points:
 1) Add a top bar that sorts by A-Z title and New-Old.